jiz4oh/vim-slime/assets/doc/targets/neovim.md

 #### Manual/Prompted Configuration

 When you invoke `vim-slime` for the first time, you will be prompted for more configuration.
 The last terminal you opened before calling vim-slime will determine which `job-id` is presented as default.
 If that terminal is closed, one of the previously opened terminals will be suggested on subsequent configurations.
 The user can tab through a popup menu of valid configuration values.
-Unless the user uses `escape`s (presses the escape key) from the input, the default presented option will be used.

 To use the terminal's PID as input instead of Neovim's internal job-id of the terminal: